 Once upon a time in the old’n days the higher the watts, the brighter the light was.

 However, that’s not the case today because the technology in LED lights is so far advanced compared to halogen and incandescent.

-LED’s use less watts, give you superior quality light, are brighter using less watts, last longer and are environmentally friendly
+LED’s use fewer watts, give you superior quality light, are brighter using fewer watts, last longer and are environmentally friendly

 Step #3: Lumens = Light Brightness

 Light brightness is measured in Lumens, not watts.
 When you’re looking at light bulbs make sure you find the lumens.